 Location data allows advertisers to map specific zip codes and hone their messaging to resonate with the intended demographics.
 These tools can also help eliminate distribution waste by identifying and avoiding the neighborhoods least receptive to a product.

 For example, a California-based direct mail marketing company saw its most successful first quarter ever when it used Placer.ai’s data to refine customer segments.
-The company saw a significant increase in coupon redemption by accurately identifying where its likely customers live.
+The company saw a significant increase in coupon redemption by accurately identifying the areas from which it was most likely to draw customers.
 These impressive results are not limited to offline reach, either – data-driven insights into online customer segmentation are just as valuable when planning a digital ad campaign.

 Customer loyalty contributes substantially to revenue growth, and maintaining good relationships with existing customers is essential.
 Loyal customers are more likely to suggest a brand to friends or family, increasing marketing reach with no additional investment.